What can a productivity system not fix?

 How to build a productivity system that works using the CORE Loop

-We call this framework the CORE Loop — our synthesis of the closed-loop principle Heylighen and Vidal identified in their analysis of Getting Things Done [4], distilled into four modular components.
-The core mechanism that makes GTD effective isn’t any single practice but the closed-loop workflow that moves tasks from your head to a trusted external system [4].
+At Goals and Progress, we call this framework the CORE Loop.
+It is our synthesis of the closed-loop principle Heylighen and Vidal identified in their analysis of Getting Things Done [4], distilled into four modular components.
+The core mechanism that makes GTD effective is not any single practice but the closed-loop workflow that moves tasks from your head to a trusted external system [4].
 The CORE Loop strips that principle down to its most portable form.

 | Component | Purpose | Example tools |